-The ninth edition of the annual Measuring the Information Society Report (MIS) has been released to show how countries are doing.
+The ninth edition of the annual Measuring the Information Society Report (MIS) has been released.
+This is to show how countries are doing.
 The report is created by the International Telecommunication Union (ITU) – the United Nations Specialized agency for information and communication technology (ICT).
-MIS is an ITU flagship publication widely recognized as the repository of the world’s most reliable and impartial global data and analysis on the state of global ICT development.
-It is extensively relied upon by governments, international organizations, development banks and private sector analysts and investors worldwide.
+MIS is an ITU flagship publication.
+It is widely recognized as the repository of the world’s most reliable and impartial global data and analysis on the state of global ICT development.
+It is extensively relied upon by governments, international organizations, development banks, and private sector analysts, and investors worldwide.

 Africa’s Information and Communication Technology Ranking

 The ITU ICT Development Index 2017 (IDI 2017) featured in the MIS report is a unique benchmark of the level of ICT development in countries across the world.
 Mauritius tops the IDI 2017 rankings for Africa, with a global rank of 72 out of 176 countries ranked.
 The lowest on the global scale is Eritrea, taking the 176th spot.
 Namibia was identified as the most dynamic country by value change, whereas Uganda was the African country with the biggest rank jump up from 158 in 2016 to 152 this year.

 There are considerable differences between geographic regions in the levels of ICT development as demonstrated by the IDI 2017.
 There is also significant variation in the experience of individual countries within each region – with these differences mainly associated with levels of economic development.